azure-octo/dapr-apim-demo/README.md

 ### API Configuration

-Each APIM [API](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts#-apis-and-operations) map to back-end service managed by Dapr.
-This demo will use a simple echo service hosted in Dapr which simply returns posted content.
-To define that mapping you will need to first update the [apim/api.yaml](./apim/api.yaml) file with the name of the APIM service created above:
+Each [API](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts#-apis-and-operations) defined in APIM will map to one Dapr API.
+To define these mappings you will use OpenAPI format defined in [apim/api.yaml](./apim/api.yaml).
+You will need to update it with the name of the APIM service created above:

 ```yaml
 servers: